ThomasCochou/TooGoodToGo_Discord_Bot/README.md

 # tgtg_bot

-Too good to go bot to notify via Discord when a basket is free using Heroku servers.
+Too good to go bot to notify new basket via Discord using Heroku servers.

 ## How to init ?